Moukhtar-youssef/moogle/services/indexer/README.md

 - [ ] Read all entries periodically
     - [ ] Compare last_crawled with the last_crawled in the db
     - [ ] If it doesn't exist or the entry was updated, add entry
+- [ ] Ignore pages that are not in english